Sakuraco Logo

 Mochi is made with glutinous rice dough.
 Image via Shutterstock

 Making Japanese mochi the traditional way is called mochitsuki, literally “mochi making.”
 Like many things in Japan, mochitsuki is a practical task, a beloved craft, and a ritual ceremony.
 It’s also an uphill, day-long event that relies on perseverance and collaboration.
 As such, mochitsuki is often carried out in a group of family or friends during a period of celebration and rest.
-The most common time in Japan is New Year’s when mochi is a central component of traditional Japanese New Year‘s food, osechi ryouri.
+The most common time in Japan is New Year’s, when mochi is a central component of traditional Japanese New Year‘s food, osechi ryouri.

 Are you interested in enjoying even more traditional Japanese snacks like mochi?
 Check out Sakuraco!
 Sakuraco delivers traditional Japanese snacks, teas, sweets, and snacks from local Japanese makers directly to your door so you can share more of Japan’s rich culture.

 In traditional mochitsuki, the mochi-making process starts the evening before by washing and soaking the rice overnight.
-Then, place the rice into a wooden basket the following day and steam it over a pot of boiling water.
+Then, the following day, place the rice into a wooden basket and steam it over a pot of boiling water.
 Once the rice becomes soft, transfer it to a large Japanese mortar and knead it until it forms a hot dough.
-Then it’s time to begin the pounding!
+Then, it’s time to begin the pounding!

 Pounding the dough is by far the most exciting part of mochitsuki.
 At least two participants are required: the tsuki-te pounds the sticky rice dough with a large wooden mallet, while the kaeshi-te turns the dough and adds hot water to prevent sticking.
 This process is vital to mochi’s distinct texture; pounding introduces air, creating a soft and chewy consistency.
 Since it hardens as it cools, speed is essential.